IAS ACCEPTS ELECTRONIC PORTFOLIOS ONLY

 - A paper or equivalent project produced in the IAS program that demonstrates your mastery of the Student Learning Outcomes for your major(s).

 You are finished!
-Your portfolio submission, once complete, will be noted in DARS.
+Your portfolio submission, once complete, will be processed and evaluated by IAS.
 Congratulations!